ijf8090/Python_the_hard_way_examples/README.md

-# Code examples from Learn PYTHON the hard way
+# Code examples from "Learn PYTHON the hard way"